AltspaceVR/AltspaceSDK/examples/README.md

 You will find our most recent examples in our [CodePen](http://codepen.io/team/altspacevr)

-In this directory are some extra examples which may have some rough edges, but can be useful.
+In this directory are some extra examples which may be slightly out of date (not using utilities, etc) but can be useful.